 - It is easier to slice large requirements or epics into smaller items or tasks

-Story mapping highly supports delivering customer value on time.
-It’s ideal for complex, large projects or campaigns that take a long time to complete, while ensuring the big picture is clear and that nothing is missed.
+User story mapping highly supports delivering customer value on time.
+It’s ideal for complex, large projects or campaigns that take a long time to complete while ensuring the big picture is clear and that nothing is missed.

 Have we convinced you already?
-Would you like to see how an online product board with original post-it notes works?
+Would you like to see how an online product board with original sticky notes works?
 If you are new to this technique, start here.

 Try out the hidden tricks of user story mapping and the StoriesOnBoard features that help you get the most out of it!
 We have an amazing support team just waiting for your questions.

 - Is user story mapping important?Story mapping helps agile teams visualize users, events, and settings in a way that is easy to understand.
 It's a strategy for improving a team's capacity to perceive and coordinate the sequencing of major events.